How to Clear Your Clutter and Organize Your Life

 Is it time to clear the clutter?
 Do you want to sort through your stuff and determine what you don't need and don't use, then donate your unwanted items to charity?
 Not only will you reclaim your space, but your discarded items will go where they are needed and not to the landfill.
 Are you unsure of where to take your surplus stuff?
 Then use this room-by-room guide to clear your whole house while helping others.

-Since 80% of the time the average person wears only 20% of their clothes, a great place to start killing clutter is the closet.
+Usually, the average wears only 20% of their clothes, so a great place to start killing clutter is the closet.
 If you haven't worn something in over a year, it's time to get rid of it.
 If it's one size too small and you have a realistic weight loss plan, keep it, but if it's two sizes too small, it must go.
 If it's not stained, torn, or smelly, donate it to the local Goodwill or Salvation Army thrift store or consider a donation to one of these charities:

 - Dress for Success: This organization promotes the economic independence of low-income women by providing clients with attire for job interviews, a support network, and career development tools.
 Donate women's business suits and other professional attire, shoes, and accessories.

 - Career Gear: Similar to Dress for Success, this organization provides suits for job interviews and career coaching to underprivileged men.
 They accept donations of new or gently worn professional and business casual men’s clothing, shoes, and accessories appropriate for a job interview.

 - Soles4Souls: This organization distributes shoes to people in need around the world.
 They accept all types of new and gently worn footwear, including athletic shoes, dress shoes, sandals, work boots, flip flops, etc. They also partner with shoe retailers to serve as drop-off locations.